Coderad32/MarsPerserveResearch/README.md

 # Welcome
-Howdy folks, Welcome to The Mars Persevere Github repo.
+Howdy folks, Welcome to The Mars Persevere repo.

+## Sponsors
+Thanks for being presistant about the work quality over the span of this project and to the people that never get credit.

 ## Data
 The following projects aim to establish brand identity and ensure brand security for future growth: